-In this article, we round up the rumours surrounding Apple Pencil Generation 3 to see what we can expect when it's finally in our grasp.
+The Pencil is certainly due an update.
+The current model made its debut back in November 2018, and the one before that in November 2015.
+In this article, we round up the rumours surrounding the third-gen Apple Pencil to see what we can expect when it's finally in our grasp.

 Apple has yet to confirm anything about the third generation of its Pencil, but looking at past release dates can help us predict when we might expect its arrival.
 The first-gen model was introduced on 11 November 2015, followed by the second-gen version three years later on 7 November 2018.

-Admittedly, this is hardly an extensive form book to go on, but if Apple sticks to its previous pattern, we should see the third-gen Apple Pencil in November 2021.
-Of course, it could be much sooner than that, but with the iPad, Air and Pro ranges already updated this year and Apple's October 2020 iPhone 12 launch also yielding nothing, we think the new Pencil could appear when Apple releases the 2021 updates for its tablets.
+Admittedly, this is hardly an extensive form book to go on, but if Apple sticks to its previous pattern, we can expect to see the third-gen Apple Pencil in November 2021.

-So far, the main rumour gaining traction is that the Apple Pencil (gen 3) will be the first to leave behind the white-only livery and introduce a black option.
-The main source of this speculation seems to stem from a tweet by the mysterious Mr White (@laobiTD) who posts various Apple-related images, including the recent leak of the iPhone 12's A14 RAM chip.
+One of the main rumours gaining traction is that the Apple Pencil (Gen 3) will be the first to leave behind the white-only livery and introduce a black option.
+The main source of this speculation seems to stem from a tweet by the mysterious Mr White (@laobiTD) who posts various Apple-related images.

-Apple has recently been granted a number of interesting patents in relation to the Apple Pencil, some of which may well appear in the third-gen model.
+We can also get an idea of some of the new features that might be coming by taking a look at Apple's patents.
+The company has a number of interesting patents in relation to the Apple Pencil, and some of these new features may well appear in the third-gen model.